esentialss/btlo-writeups/network-analysis-ransomware.md

 Answer - safecrypt.exe

 **What is the MD5 hash of the ransomware?**
-We need to export this object so select Request URI
+We need to export the object, so select the Request URI.

 <img width="365" height="69" alt="image" src="https://github.com/user-attachments/assets/a98697a6-9cdc-44b9-972e-08ea6587a4aa" />

-Next File -> Export Objects -> HTTP
+Next, go to File → Export Objects → HTTP.

 <img width="737" height="79" alt="image" src="https://github.com/user-attachments/assets/3160f99c-4844-4098-8402-21486cb02848" />

-Select and export, next step we do is checking the hash with md5sum in terminal.
+Export the file, then calculate its MD5 hash using the md5sum command in the terminal.

 <img width="958" height="32" alt="image" src="https://github.com/user-attachments/assets/3db1da7e-e906-48f4-b2f5-79affcc4036f" />